justin-lyon/sfdc-chat-demo/README.md

 ## Post Deployment

+1. For each Chat Agent, update their User record with the Chat User checkbox.
 1. Change LiveChatButton Chat_Agents from Most Available to OmniChannel Queue - Chats Queue
 1. From Embedded Chat Deployment, Get Code, and save to Web_Chat Visualforce page.